Concepts

 The OpenIaaS product is deployed in an availability zone.
 An availability zone is part of a region.

-This deployment type allows you to choose the location of the clusters and distribute them across different availability zones (AZ).
+This type of deployment allows you to choose the location of the clusters and distribute them across different availability zones (AZ).
 This provides better load distribution, maximizes redundancy, and facilitates the implementation of a disaster recovery plan (DRP) in the event of an incident.

 Compute Blade Classes